ChaseMiles/Tutorial-for-basic-functions-in-markdown/MarkdownTutorialPage2.md

 ## Numbered List
 1. To start a numbered list, just simpily add the number 1 before each subject line.
 For example: "1."
 1. The confusing part for a numbered list is that you must keep inserting "1." before each subject line regardless of what number that certain subject line may be.
+1. To clear the confusion, you will type "1." before you type out your subject line, but the result will come out 1.
+2. 3.
+4. and so on.